YoussufSamir/category-with-competitors/README.md

 # category-with-competitors
-Categorize a web page and get its competitors
+Categorize a web page and get its competitors within this category.